Eliminating employees

 Outsourcing

 Way back when outsourcing first became a thing, a couple of savvy accountants decided to give it a go.
 They shut up shop, fired their staff and now work from home earning well over a million dollars each year.
 They achieve this by charging customers full price but the work is done cheaply by contractors in India.
-(Incidentally, we don’t condone this - our trials found the quality was abysmal and high risk for you).
+(Incidentally, we don’t condone this - our trials found the quality was abysmal and high risk).

-Boutique business models
+Premium + Boutique business models

 Artificial Intel